 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

 With summer upon us, buyers will be seeking patriotic products to celebrate.
-If you are thinking of creating products with the US flag, read on for some best practices.
+If you are thinking of crafting with the US flag, read on for some best practices.

 - The US flag has 13 equal sized stripes.
 The top stripe should be red and alternate red and white.